3:00 PM UTC

 Surgeons, Gastroenterologists, Physiologists, Nurse Specialists, Physician assistants and other Health Care Professionals.

-Dr Mark Scott is Director, and one of the founders of the internationally-renowned GI (Colorectal) Physiology Unit at Barts and The London School of Medicine and Dentistry, Queen Mary University London.
-He is also a Principal Investigator within the Blizard Institute (Neurogastroenterology Group) at Queen Mary University of London, and has supervised numerous postgraduate students (both clinical and scientific) to successful completion of their higher degrees (PhD and MD[Res]).
+Dr Mark Scott, PhD, is Director and one of the founders of the internationally-renowned GI Physiology Unit (Colorectal service) at Barts and The London School of Medicine and Dentistry / Barts Health NHS Trust.
+Approximately 1000 patients undergo diagnostic investigations within the Unit each year, which provides the resources for allied research.
+He is also a Principal Investigator within the Blizard Institute at Queen Mary University of London, and has supervised numerous postgraduate students (both clinical and scientific) to successful completion of their higher degrees.

-Mark has over 25 years’ experience, both clinical and academic, related to the physiological investigation of lower gastrointestinal disorders.
-He is the most widely published colorectal GI Physiologist in the UK, having authored more than 130 original articles and 9 book chapters.
-He is also Guest Editor of 2 journal supplements devoted to the subject of chronic constipation.
+Mark is the most widely published colorectal GI Physiologist in the UK, having authored more than 165 original articles and 12 book chapters.
+He has been Guest Editor of 2 journal supplements devoted to the subject of chronic constipation, and was recently one of the European Society of Neurogastroenterology and Motility Working Team members setting guidelines for the management of constipation.
+Mark is also one of the Leads of the International Anorectal Physiology Working Group into standardisation of diagnostic testing.